You can claim clinical negligence if something goes wrong with your treatment.

-It can be very distressing if things go wrong during your medical treatment.
-It usually makes you feel angry and upset.
-There are things that you can do.
+It can be distressing if things go wrong during your medical treatment.
+You may feel angry and upset.
+But there are things that you can do.
 Knowing this may help you to cope better with this stressful experience.

-Often, the first and simplest way to sort out problems is to talk to the health care professional involved.
-If this doesn't sort things out you might want to make a complaint.
+Often, the easiest way to sort out problems is to talk to the health care professional involved.
+If this doesn't sort things out, you might want to make a complaint or claim clinical negligence.

 - what you want to achieve